doanhandonly/RAD-CSE151A-Project/Report.md

 - 1 length feature (from `amenities`)
 - 25 numeric features (as listed in `numeric_features`)

-We discuss the top ten features below:
+We discuss the top ten features below (citing their index as well):

 - Feature 154 (`calculated_host_listings_count`):
 It makes quite a lot of intuitive sense why this feature would be the most impactful, the more reviews a host has, the more likely it is that one of their listings is going to be a high rating listing.
 The longer a host is on the platform, the more time they have to accumulate reviews.
 This is definitely a feature that we could try to feature engineer further to give our model more to work with.

 - Feature 155 (`number_of_reviews_l30d`):
 The number of reviews a listing has in the last 30 days seems to have played quite a significant role in the model's predictions.
-This makes sense as, similar to calculated_host_listings_count, the more reviews a listing has in the last 30 days, the more likely that listing is to have a good rating since people wouldn't want to keep booking and reviewing a place that is poorly rated.
+This makes sense as, similar to `calculated_host_listings_count`, the more reviews a listing has in the last 30 days, the more likely that listing is to have a good rating since people wouldn't want to keep booking and reviewing a place that is poorly rated.

-- Feature 130 (`some room_type`):
+- Feature 130 (some `room_type`):
 We see that there is a room type that reigns supreme over all of the other room types.
 This would make sense as AirBnB is a service that offers practical temporary housing, so people who just need a quick place to recharge and rest are in need of a specific kind of room rather than the other possible room types.

 - Feature 63, 86, 90, 93, 88, 87, 101 (some `property_types`):
-These features are part of our one hot encoded feature property_type, so we know that there are specific property types that are weighted very heavily.
-This, once again, makes a lot of sense since most users are only going ot be in search of a handful of different property types, rather than there being a uniform distribution over the 125 property types.
+These features are part of our one hot encoded feature `property_type`, so we know that there are specific property types that are weighted very heavily.
+This, once again, makes a lot of sense since most users are only going ot be in search of a handful of different property types, rather than there being a uniform distribution over the `125` property types.

 #### Improvements and Next Steps
 [Back to table of contents](#table-of-contents)